Seasawher/mathlib4-help/docs/options.md

 When "relaxed" mode is enabled, any atomic nonempty identifier is eligible for auto bound implicit locals (see option `autoImplicit`).

-## sat.binaryProofs
-type: `Bool`

-default: `true`

-Whether to use the binary LRAT proof format.
-Currently set to false and ignored on Windows due to a bug in CaDiCal.

 ## sat.solver
 type: `String`